-Have a dental emergency?
+Have a dental emergency in Toronto?
 Call Kaplan Dental Clinic now for professional attention.

 Signs of a Dental Emergency:

 - Loose (adult) teeth

 - You have experienced an injury to the face or mouth

 - Swelling in the face or jaw area

 - Severe pain when you open and close your mouth

 - Severe pain when chewing or biting down

 A severe toothache can be debilitating and can make it impossible to go about your day-to-day life.

 It can also be a sign of a serious problem such as an infection.